 Regardless of where you begin, the trail descends nearly 600 feet into the iconic amphitheater.
 I’ve read the climb back to the rim is not considered difficult, but I found myself stopping to catch my breath quite often.
 It is important to hike at a pace that suits your level of fitness.

 Carry one liter of water for every two hours of hiking time.
 STAY HYDRATED EVEN IF YOU DON’T FEEL THIRSTY.
-Pack plenty of high-energy snacks that will help to keep your energy up all the way back to your car.
+Pack your refillable water bottle and plenty of healthy snacks that will help to keep your energy up all the way back to your car.

 As we descended down the Two Bridges side of the Navajo Loop Trail, we passed the iconic Thor’s Hammer, Three Gossips and Thor’s Window.